 South Asia/Pacific.
-The declines in revenue and Sales Leaders for the second quarter and first half of 2017 in this segment reflect a limited-time offer of ageLOC Youth during the second quarter of 2016, which generated approximately \$35 million in revenue and drove Sales Leader growth in the segment.
-In addition, our business in Thailand continued to struggle with declines in Sales Leader activity, causing declines in our revenue and Customers in that market.
+The increases in revenue, Sales Leaders and Customers in this segment for the third quarter of 2017 were primarily driven by successful Sales Leader social media sales initiatives.
+The year-over-year decline in revenue for the first nine months of 2017 reflects a limited-time offer of ageLOC Youth during the second quarter of 2016, which generated approximately \$35 million in revenue.